kajayi/Capstone/README.md

 ### __Dataset information__

- The hERGCentral (www.hergcentral.org) is mainly based on experimental data obtained from a primary screen by electrophysiology against more than 300,000 structurally diverse compounds.
+ The hERGCentral (www.hergcentral.org) is mainly based on experimental data obtained from a primary screen by patch clamp electrophysiology against more than 300,000 structurally diverse compounds.
 The system is aimed to display and combine three resources: primary electrophysiological data, literature, as well as online reports and chemical library collections. <a id='fnref3'>[3](#ref3)</a>,<a id='fnref4'>[4](#ref4)</a>

 ### __Methods and Tools__